livingtongues/living-dictionaries/migration.md

-- use svelte-pieces instead of $svelteui
+- check for errors
 - convert site windicss
-- use types package
+- update vercel for main site
+- test and merge to main
 - deploy @ld/components
-- add kitbook
-- update vercel for main site
 - add scripts package and move update-locales from site package
 - restore functions
 - lowercase clickOutside from svelte-pieces